-Fluorinated gases, including hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride, are created during industrial processes and are also considered greenhouse gases.
-Though they are present in very small concentrations, they trap heat very effectively, making them high "global-warming potential" (GWP) gases.
+Fluorinated gases — gases to which the element fluorine has been added — are created during industrial processes and are also considered greenhouse gases.
+These include hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride.
+Although they are present in the atmosphere in very small concentrations, they trap heat very effectively, making them high "global warming potential" (GWP) gases.

 Chlorofluorocarbons (CFCs), once used as refrigerants and aerosol propellants until they were phased out by international agreement, are also greenhouse gases.